 We had a case where our client hand-wrote thirty pages documenting his pain and suffering, his anger at the defendant, at the insurance company and at the system.
 This was not helpful.

 For an example of a journal, check out this article on Enjuris.

 It seems obvious, but our clients often don’t keep their receipts for items they purchased to treat themselves after a collision.
 This could include prescription medicine, splints, an Ace bandage, or gauze.
 Keep receipts of everything you purchased.
-You can recover for these expenses.
+You can recover from these expenses.

-Our client’s often send us documentation of their co-pays.
+Our client often sends us documentation of their co-pays.
 This is not necessary.
 While it is helpful to document what medical providers you are seeing, we will not recover specifically for your co-pays.
 However, you will be reimbursed for them and more.
 Your co-pay is a small percentage of the actual cost of seeing your doctor/physical therapist etc. Your attorney will try to recover for the entire cost of your medical visit – not just the co-pay.

 In sum, if you want to know how to prove your personal injury case, in a word – “document” it!
 For additional information on how to document your case, contact Morton Grove car accident attorney Barry Zlotowicz at 847-305-4105 for a free consultation.

 This blog is for entertainment and informational purposes only.
 It is not intended as legal advice and the accuracy thereof is not warranted or guaranteed.
 This information is prone to errors and omissions.
 Use this information at your own risk.
 Reading this blog does not create an attorney-client relationship.
 All content in this blog is owned by the creator.
 This blog may include copyrighted information.
 Use of this information constitutes a “fair use” of this material.